flutter/samples/testing_app/README.md

   - To run on physical device or emulator:
     - Navigate to the project's root folder using command line.
     - Run `flutter run test/<file_path>`
+- Flutter Driver Tests:
+  - To run on physical device or emulator:
+    - Navigate to the project's root folder using command line.
+    - Run `flutter drive --target=test_driver/<file_path>`

 ## Questions/issues